Even though you don't need any teaching experience at all to volunteer with ILP, it's a question we get all of the time.

 We know you won’t be perfect your first few lessons.
 In fact, it usually takes about a month to feel really confident teaching classes.
 Once you get the hang of it, most volunteers find that planning and teaching their lessons comes more easily than they originally anticipated, but they still take work.

 Plan on taking a full month to adjust on how to teach, and then you will still have some days that are going to be tough.
 Teaching kiddos is difficult for many reasons, especially in a new country.
-The kids in your classes will have short attention spans ... and they are learning in a totally new language, which can lead to distracted kiddos.
+The kids in your classes will have short attention spans.
+They are learning everything in a totally new language, which can lead to distracted kiddos.
 It's not uncommon to had kids in your class who would rather talk with their friends and not follow rules.